mverma45/JS_StopWatch/README.md

-# JS_Calc
+# JS_StopWatch

-JS Calculator
+JS StopWatch

-This is a a JavaScript Calculator that does basic operations Start Stop and Resets the Calculator.
+This is the JS StopWatch that starts the timer, stops the timer and reset's the timer.